NUCAR-DEV/Hetero-Mark/README.md

         ```

-## Development guide
+## Development Guide

-Please raise issues on the Github page if you have any questions or
+Please raise issues on the GitHub page if you have any questions or
 problems using the benchmark suite.

-We accept pull requests on github if you want to contribute to the
+We accept pull requests on GitHub if you want to contribute to the
 benchmark suite.
-If you have any question or problem with HeteroMark,
+If you have any questions or problems with HeteroMark,
-please file an issue in our github repo.
+please file an issue in our GitHub repo.

 Hetero-mark follows [google c++ coding
 style](https://google.github.io/styleguide/cppguide.html) in header files